CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

       textInput(inputId = 'title', label = 'Write a label', value = 'Plot')
     ),
     mainPanel( h2('Here we could include some comments about the App like'), h3('In probability theory, the law of large numbers (LLN) is a theorem that describes the result of performing the same experiment a large number of times.
-According to the law, the average of the results obtained from a large number of trials should be close to the expected value, and will tend to become closer as more trials are performed.'), tabsetPanel(
+According to the law, the average of the results obtained from a large number of trials should be close to the expected value, and it will tend to become closer as more trials are performed.'), tabsetPanel(
         tabPanel('tab1', plotOutput(outputId = 'LLN')),
         tabPanel('tab2', verbatimTextOutput(outputId = 'stats')),